Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # Connection Pending Retrieve

 This endpoint retrieves all the pending connection requests that was initiated by other users of the platform.
 N.B: These connection requests are those involving the logged in user and not any requests between other users of the platform.
+This API also retrieves the total number of these items.

 **Endpoint:**`/connection/pending/`